The History of The Russian Tea Room

 Location and Hours

-The Russian Tea Room is conveniently located at 150 West 57th Street, just steps away from Carnegie Hall and Central Park.
+The Russian Tea Room is conveniently located at 150 West 57th Street, just steps away from Carnegie Hall and Central Park, making it an ideal spot for pre-theatre dining.
 The restaurant is open for lunch, dinner, and afternoon tea, with extended hours on weekends.
-Reservations are highly recommended, especially for special occasions and private dining experiences.
+Russian Tea Room reservations are highly recommended, especially for special occasions and private dining experiences.

 The Russian Tea Room